jupyter-book/mystmd/docs/contribute-add-feature.md

 ```bash
 npm run dev
 ```
-After running these steps, the MyST CLI (as described in {doc}`quickstart-myst-websites`) can be used.
+After running these steps, the MyST CLI (as described in [](quickstart-myst-websites.md)) can be used.

 ## Investigating the AST